iExecBlockchainComputing/iexec-node/docker/worker/README.md

 ## Deployment

-To start a worker, launch startworker.sh like:
+To start a worker, launch build.sh like:
 ```
-  startworker.sh
+  build.sh
 ```

 This script :